Ares-Developers/Ares-docs/new/buildings/urbancombattrenches.rst

 :tagdef:`[BuildingType]Rubble.Destroyed=BuildingType`
   The new :type:`BuildingType` that this :type:`BuildingType` will transform into upon destruction.
 By default the building will be created with maximum :tag:`Strength`.
-Engineers will always get a repair cursor over the building.
+Engineers will always get the cursor :value:`RepairTrench` on the building.
 Buildings that are created via `Rubble.Destroyed` will have the following properties forced upon them:

   ::